 Some schools might have a statement such as, “We encourage applicants to submit their secondary application within two weeks of this notification.”
 Do your best to follow the advice of the medical school.
 This statement does not mean that the deadline date to submit the secondary application is two weeks later but more accurately, the medical school is letting you know that there are many applicants to their school and the sooner that you can have a completed application, the better.
 The longer it takes you to submit your secondary application and have all other application material sent to that medical school, the farther back you will fall in the admissions queue.

 Fees for the secondary application vary from school to school.
-On average, you can expect to pay approximately $100.00.

 Many medical schools will waive their secondary application fee if you have been granted a financial waiver through AMCAS.